dojo/docs/dijit/Editor.rst

 Additional Editor Plugins
 =========================

 There are several additional editor plugins provided by dijit and are listed out on the page: `dijit._editor.plugins <dijit/_editor/plugins>`_.
-These plugins add very useful functionlity above and beyond the basics of editor.
+These plugins add very useful functionality above and beyond the basics of editor.
 Such function is:

 +---------------------------------------------+----------------------------------------------------------------------------------------+
 |**Plugin**                                   |**command**      |**Description**                                                       |